*2020 Awards listed in the below Festival sections are subject to change.

 The overall best documentary will be determined by a jury.
 Only films pre-selected by the festival programming committee will be eligible for this award.
 The winner will be chosen based on the following characteristics: 1.
 Be technically and creatively well-rounded and consistent.
-2. Contain innovative elements that utilize the array of directorial decisions and creativity.
+2. Contain innovative elements that utilize the array of directorial decisions and creativity including, but not limited to: interview techniques (if there are interviews), narrative flow (traditional or not), overall style and approach to subject matter, as well as interest and importance of the content, subject, and people or things involved in the film.
 3. Judges will NOT judge based on personal beliefs about the subject matter itself or any ethical concerns privately held by any one jury member.
-Feature winner will receive a $10,000 credit with Panavision.
+Feature winner will receive a $15,000 credit with Panavision.
 Short winner will receive a $5,000 credit with Panavision.

-The Denton Award is a $1,000 cash prize for the best feature or short documentary with a 'connection' to Denton County, Texas.
+The Denton Award is a $500 cash or cash value prize for the best feature or short documentary with a 'connection' to Denton County, Texas.
 A 'connection' can be any tie-in related to the People, Places, and Spirit of Denton County.
 Here are a few clear-cut examples: the filmmaker was born or currently resides in Denton County, the film's main character was born in or currently resides in Denton County, or the film features a Denton County location or individual city/community.
 Here are a few not-so-clear-cut examples: the film uses Denton County locations but they aren't featured or identifiable, the film's subject matter deals with a topic or issue currently affecting the people of Denton County, or the film's subject went to school in Denton County.
 All of the above examples would be eligible for this award.
 The criteria are meant to be broadly applied; but if you have a question send us an e-mail.

 Best Student Short Doc Award